Setting up SS14.Watchdog

 dotnet publish -c Release -r linux-x64 --no-self-contained

-Assuming you’ve followed the structure laid out above, you simply need to have a terminal at the “main directory”, and run bin/SS14.Watchdog
+Assuming you’ve followed the structure laid out above, you simply need to have a terminal in the folder you copied above, and run the SS14.Watchdog

 Watchdog Configuration